-Curative Courses
+Curative Courses are offered to student who will graduate.
+Students are encouraged to repeat courses that have failed before applying for curative courses.
 Curative Courses are held after Semester 2.
 Registration for Curative Courses is very limited and depends on whether the particular course is offered by the school and is approved by the Senate.
 Students are only allowed to take a maximum of 10 units (3 courses) at one time.
 Only tutorials will be conducted for these courses.
 Curative course normally comprises 2 weeks of tutorials and a week of examinations.